Cecilia Paredes

-Cecilia Paredes (Lima, 1950) is a Peruvian-born multimedia artist residing in Philadelphia.
+Cecilia Paredes (born 1950) is a Peruvian-born multimedia artist residing in Philadelphia.
 Her primary themes include the power of nature, femininity, and migration, which have been subjects of many of her shows.
 She frequently utilizes natural elements, often recycled waste materials and primarily organic ones, in her installations.
 One of her best-known works is "Paisajes" in which she camouflages herself and uses her own figure as a canvas for body painting.

-Education and Career
+Education and career

 Born in Lima, Paredes has lived outside of Peru since her youth.
-She studied Plastic Arts in the Universidad Católica de Lima, in the Cambridge Arts and Crafts School in England and the Scuola del Nudo of the Academy of Fine Art in Rome.
+She studied Plastic Arts in the Pontifical Catholic University of Peru, in the Cambridge Arts and Crafts School in England and the Scuola del Nudo of the Academy of Fine Art in Rome.
 She completed residencies at the University of Pennsylvania and the Banff Centre of Canada.